githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 2. When a pull request title changes, the app searches for the key-word, **"WIP"**
 3. If the search finds "WIP", the app sends a request to GitHub's API to block merging in that pull request

-The way that all of this works relies heavily on webhooks, payloads, and the GitHub API.
+This works by relying heavily on webhooks, payloads, and the GitHub API.

 ## Definitions
 APIs and Webhooks go hand in hand, but the distinction between them is important.